aarondig/readmeGenerator/README.md

 Run this command to test:

-    node index.js
+    node app.js

 ## Usage

-Must install inquirer before use.
-See [Installation](#Installation).
+This project uses: Javascript, Node.js, Inquirer.js, HTML, Bootstrap

 ## License

-Copyright protected under the open source ISC License.
+Copyright protected under the open source MIT License.

+## Contributing

 ## Questions

-If you have any questions, open an issue.
+If you have any questions, open an issue or contact me directly at [aarondiggdon@gmail.com](aarondiggdon@gmail.com).
 <br>
 <br>
 More of my work can be found at [aarondig](https://github.com/aarondig).